|

 Electrified by Leibniz and Kant, and

-under the magnetic influence of Hilbert, Weyl leaped wholeheartedly, as he
+under the magnetic influence of Hilbert, Weyl leaped wholeheartedly, as

 later put it, into “the deep river of mathematics.”
-That leap marked the
+That

-starting point of his lifelong contributions to ever widening spheres of
+starting point of his lifelong contributions to ever widening spheres

 thought.